gilt/tech-blog/_posts/2017-07-24-large-scale-retro.md

 ![What Didn't](http://i.imgur.com/tkxnjwWm.jpg)

-Each table used the[LeanCoffee](http://leancoffee.org) format to vote on the selected issues, prioritize them into a discussion backlog and explore as many of them as the timebox allowed.
+Each table used the [LeanCoffee](http://leancoffee.org) format to vote on the selected issues, prioritize them into a discussion backlog and explore as many of them as the timebox allowed.
 Participants used roman voting as a way to decide if they are ready to more on to the next topic or need more discussion about the current one.
 Closing each discussion, participants recorded their recommended action.
 At the end of the timebox all actions from each table were shared with the rest of the group to get feedback.

 ![LeanCoffee](http://i.imgur.com/wylfBVom.jpg)